JamesCrawley/web-dev-content/speaker-notes.md

   // function to run when the button is clicked function onButtonClick(e) {
     // the parameter e is automatically passed through to this function
-    // it stores information about the click event
+    // it contains information about the click event

-    // this stops the browser from performing its default action
+    // preventDefault() stops the browser from performing its default action when an event occurs
-    // if this button was to submit a form, the default action is to make a HTTP request and reload the page e.preventDefault()
+    // if this button was to submit a form, the default action is to make a HTTP request and reload the page which we don't want e.preventDefault()

     console.log("You have clicked my button!")
   }
   ```